lpeterse/haskell-socket/README.md

   - Every operation and every flag exposed should be supported with same semantics on every platform.
 If this cannot be guaranteed it should be supplied by another (extension) package.
-    Examples for things that have been ripped out of this library are:
-      - Support for Unix sockets which don't have an equivalent on Windows.
-      - Support for SCTP.
-      - Support for vectored IO (at least unless it can be guaranteed to be supported on all platforms).

   - Absolutely no conditional exports.

   - No `#ifdef` madness in the Haskell sources.
 The Haskell binding code uses the FFI to reference the platform's native networking functions.
-    If they are not Posix compliant (i.e. on Windows) an level of indirection is introduced to create an Posix compliant equivalent in C using whatever the plaform specific building blocks are.
+    If they are not POSIX compliant (i.e. on Windows) a level of indirection is introduced to create a POSIX compliant equivalent in C using whatever the platform specific building blocks are.

 ### Platform Support

 #### Linux

 Working.

-#### BSD

-Unknown.
-Should work.
-Please report if not.

 #### MacOS